Upcoming Prescribed Burns

 We anticipate open registration by May 2015.
 Watch this website for additional open periods between now and then.

-Registration is currently open through September 30, 2013.
-We anticipate it will open again for spring 2014.
+Registration is currently open!
+Registration is open periodically as training becomes available.
 To register submit the registration form by email, fax or snail mail to the Lake Roosevelt National Recreation Area's Education Specialist.
+Then like us on Facebook, watch this website, and watch your email for opportunities to actively participate.

 Join the network of educators, students, resource managers and environmental educators throughout the Columbia River Watershed!